gtrixic/lets-meat-up/README.md

 Gek Teng:
 1. Assisted in app design using Figma

-2. In-charge of PersonalityQuestions Activity and XMLs
+2. In-charge of Personality Questions, Accept User Requests Function

-3. In-charge of CreateUser and CreateRestaurant XMLs
+3. In-charge of Figma-to-XML implementation

 Jia Wen:
 1. Assisted in app design using Figma

-2. Created most of the base outlines for the functions
+2. In-charge of User Profile Function

+3. In-charge of Figma-to-XML implementation

+4. In-charge of App Description